ess-dmsc/kafka-to-nexus/README.md

 - C++ compiler with c++11 support
 - Doxygen if you would like to make docs

-### Conan repositories
+### Conan

+For downloading and configuring dependencies there are three options:
+- By default conan is used to download and configure dependencies, this is done automatically by CMake. conan is required to be installed and in the `path`.
+- conan can be run manually to generate a `conanbuildinfo.cmake` file in the build directory, to use this specify the CMake parameter `CONANBUILDINFO_ENABLE=true`.
+- conan can be disabled by specifying the CMake parameter `CONAN_DISABLE=true`.
+CMake will try to find system installed libraries or paths can be specified manually.

-The following remote repositories are required to be configured:
+If using conan, the following remote repositories are required to be configured:

 - https://api.bintray.com/conan/ess-dmsc/conan
 - https://api.bintray.com/conan/conan-community/conan